 On a macro level, if everyone demanded organic flour, more organic farms would be established to meet that demand.
 You could only use organic flour to make these great breads, I reasoned, partially correctly.

 Thus, we would save the world, one loaf at a time.

 Great plan, but..

 After experiencing my first serious learning curve when our little enterprise took off so quickly, I built capacity in the shop by installing more ovens and a bigger mixer.
 It seemed, though, that every time we turned around, we needed another piece of equipment.
 A new oven.
 A coffee machine.
 A grinder.
 Baking trays by the dozen.
 Air conditioning.
 On it went.
-All of us could see the popularity of the enterprise, so we (almost) willingly poured more and more money into it.
+All of us, my growing family (who were already stakeholders in the enterprise) could see its popularity, so we (almost) willingly poured more and more time and money into it.
+Me, especially.

 Needless to say, a few Herald articles and the odd magazine piece later, we were established foodie royalty.
 Like the rock industry before it, I was watching the food biz unfold, and later unravel, on hype.
 But right now, I was happy to get the attention.

 I was approached by the who's who at that time of the Sydney Food Mafia to supply them with product - everything from five star restaurants, to providores, to retailers - and they all seemed to appear at the same time, from nowhere, or so it seemed...

 We did a business junket to Sydney - a local distributor and I - and landed, in one day, about 30 prime customers.
 We had the who's who of Sydney's high end food business all keen to make our acquaintance asap.
 Quite an ego boost, and a vote of confidence for my product.
 I dived in, of course.

 Pretty soon, every day, the tiny bakery in Leura's main street was pumping out a van load of bread bound for Sydney, and another load the same size for the locals.